yfuruyama/iOSRuntimePreview/README.md

     ![img3](https://raw.github.com/addsict/iOSRuntimePreview/master/img/img3.png)

-1. Then, register a source file which you want to sync with running iOS app.
+1. Register a source file which you'll edit in runtime by below command, then clicking a play button at debug area.
-    format: `preview <file>`
+    `Syntax: preview <file>`

     ![img4](https://raw.github.com/addsict/iOSRuntimePreview/master/img/img4.png)

+1. It's all done!
+You can edit a source code and that modification will be appeared in running app without compiling again.

 How it works
 -------------